Ett robust elsystem 2035

 Uniper Sweden's Priority Actions for a Robust Electricity System 2035

-Uniper Sweden presents a report with proposed actions for the next term aimed at creating a robust electricity system by 2035.
+Uniper Sweden has produced a report with proposed actions for the next term aimed at creating a robust electricity system by 2035.
 It highlights three priority areas for increased supply security, better investment conditions, and a data center sector that contributes to the energy transition.

 Rapport 2035 – Prioriterade åtgärder för ett robust elsystem 2035